 The supply and demand for commodities is characterized as being a part of a global market and price is determined as a function of the markets as a whole.
 One of the effects of commoditization is that the market can be volatile and heavily influenced by trends and predictions of future supply and demand.
-The expansion of cattle ranching continues to drive deforestation in virtually all Amazon-basin countries.
 During the last decade, the removal of many policies that stimulated deforestation was offset by the increased influence of global markets.
 The time is right for GEF intervention because beef production is increasingly concentrated among a small number of large and increasingly market-sensitive actors.
 Additionally, the sector is already sensitized and has begun addressing sustainability through national and international beef and livestock roundtables and certification programs.

 Cultivation of palm oil has led to significant deforestation in tropical rainforests, particularly in Southeast Asia.
 Conversion of native forests for the establishment of oil-palm plantations has resulted in deforestation of biodiversity-rich natural habitats, loss of critically endangered species and a significant increase in greenhouse gas emissions.
-Expansion is predicted within the remaining forests in South East Asia, as well as in the wetter regions of the Amazon and West and Central Africa.
+Expansion is predicted within the remaining forests in South East Asia, as well as in Latin America and West and Central Africa.
 Intervention is timely as oil palm roundtables are maturing into credible processes but remain hampered by technical issues at source level and the absence of clear market demand.